Military Commission Trial Shows Its True Colors

 The defense had sought to exclude these videos on the ground that the statements were made under coercion.
 Mr. Hamdan does indeed make some incriminating statements, though the prosecution’s reasons for showing the entire video are not clear.
 There is a reason the ordinary criminal justice system excludes coerced statements, regardless of whether they might be deemed reliable.
 While coerced statements are inherently tinged with some level of unreliability, the larger reason to exclude these statements is that coercion does not belong in a civilized justice system.
 The defense is not arguing that battlefield conditions warrant the same protections as other contexts.
 They did not seek exclusion of the statements based on a failure to provide counsel or warn Mr. Hamdan of a right against self-incrimination following his capture.

 The videos by no means portray the worst that happened to Mr. Hamdan (or other suspected terrorists in U.S. captivity).
-Worse happened to him after his transfer from the site of his capture to other locations in
+Worse happened to him after his transfer from the site of his capture to other locations in Afghanistan.
+Statements made during some subsequent interrogations have been excluded.
+But the treatment need not qualify as torture to be coercive.

 The Bigger Picture: A Bad Paint Job